aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 * Improved performance on workspace page with pagination

-# Setup Instructions for SWBv2
+# Setup Instructions for RWB

-Follow the instructions below to deploy SWBv2 with Sagemaker Notebook lifecycle support.
+Follow the instructions below to deploy RWB with Sagemaker Notebook lifecycle support.
 You'll be able to launch/start/stop/terminate/connect to a Sagemaker Notebook instance.

 ## Prerequisite
-* An AWS account for deploying SWBv2 API.
+* An AWS account for deploying RWB API.
 This account will be called the `Main Account`.
    * On the command line, set your [credential file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to have your `Main Account` as the `default` profile
 * An AWS account for hosting environments.
 This account will be called the `Hosting Account`.
 * Software